 Medical acupuncture is a combination or hybrid of these worlds.
 There are a variety of approaches to diagnosis and treatment, derived from both Asian and European sources.
 Thus, the physician acupuncturist can creatively intervene using needles in various combinations and patterns to improve energy and biochemical balance in order to stimulate the body’s natural healing abilities.
 While acupuncture was often associated with pain control, medical acupuncture has much broader applications that can influence promotion of health and well-being, prevention of illness, and treatment of various medical conditions.

 Aside from needles being used in the ear, on the body, and/or on the scalp, heat may be applied to certain areas of the body so that the needles can conduct that heat deeper into the body to enhance healing.
-Also, a current of electricity may be applied to needles that may feel like a tapping, buzzing, or vibration, again to enhance the treatment.
+In addition, a current of electricity may be applied to needles that may feel like a tapping, buzzing, or vibration, again to enhance the treatment.

 Gua Sha is a traditional Chinese medical treatment that involves repeated pressured strokes or scraping of the lubricated skin with a smooth edged instrument in order to release holding patterns of pain within the muscles and to stimulate an enhanced blood supply to the area of concern.
 Pressure can be varied so that the treatment is not uncomfortable.
 The skin does look bruised afterwards.

 Fire Cupping, or just referred to as Cupping, is an ancient form of medicine that has recently gained popularity because of its use in American sports and entertainment celebrities.
 This process involves placing glass cups over the skin that is the focus of a problem.
 By using a flame within the cup, it creates a vacuum so that as the flame is removed and the cup is applied, there is suction to draw up the skin into the cup.
 This process interrupts the holding patterns of pain within the skin, muscle, and connective tissue and stimulates an enhanced blood supply to the area of concern.
-Like Gua Sha, it tends not be an uncomfortable procedure and will leave bruising behind.
+Like Gua Sha, it tends to not be an uncomfortable procedure and will leave bruising behind.
 It helps with pain, inflammation, muscle knots, scar tissue, relaxation and even a sense of well-being.
 Some people even liken this to a type of deep tissue massage.

-- Shingles, herpes outbreaks, localized skin rashes
+-Shingles, herpes breakouts, localized skin rashes

-- Bites, wounds, burns
+-Bites, wounds, burns

-- Plantar fasciitis, hip bursitis, tennis elbow, tailbone pain
+-Plantar faciitis, hip bursitis, tennis elbow, tailbone pain

-- Allergies, asthma, respiratory issues
+-Allergies, asthma, respiratory issues

-- PMS, hormonal/menstrual/gynecologic issues
+-PMS, hormonal/menstrual/gynecologic issues

-- Knee and shoulder arthritis and pain
+-Knee and shoulder pain, arthritis

-- Chronic IT band tightness
+-Chronic IT band tightness

-- Gastrointestinal or urinary issues
+-Gastrointestinal or urinary issues